perses/metrics-usage/README.md

 ### Grafana Collector

 This collector gets the list of dashboards using the HTTP API of Grafana.
 Then it extracts the metric used in the different panels.

-> [!IMPORTANT]
-> Extraction from variable still needs to be done.

 #### Configuration